fonske/marstek-venus-rs485-node-red/home assistant/other-batteries/AECC-battery/with aecc integration/README.md

 ## HomeWizard P1 meter: poll every 6 s, not the default 5 s

 > **Note:** the HomeWizard P1 meter integration polls every **5 seconds** by default.
 That is right at the limit of the AECC battery and still causes missed or lagging setpoints in practice.
 Poll the P1 meter every **6 seconds** instead.
+EDIT!!!: with latest beta version V1.7.1 of aecc_battery_local, there is a fix for unavailable sensors with 5s interval.
+This note might be deleted after testing for a few days.

 The HomeWizard integration's 5 s interval cannot be changed in the UI, so the P1 value is read directly from the meter's local API with a REST sensor at `scan_interval: 6`.
 See [`p1_meter_power_hw.yaml`](p1_meter_power_hw.yaml):